-Normally, when a dog poops, the fluid in his anal sacs is squeezed out, too.
+Normally, when a dog poops, the fluid in their anal sacs is squeezed out, too.
 It’s when they aren’t completely emptied that problems develop.
 The fluid inside can become so dry and thick that it plugs up the openings.
 This is called impaction.

 Thankfully, impacted sacs are easy to treat.
 The glands can be gently emptied, or expressed, with your fingers.
 You may have to do this regularly, and to save a trip, your vet can show you how.

 Left untreated, the impaction will turn into an infection.
-Look for yellow or bloody pus oozing from his sacs.
+Look for yellow or bloody pus oozing from their sacs.
 This painful condition can cause your dog to act fearful or angry.
 Your vet will wash out the sacs and give your dog antibiotics.

-An untreated infection will develop into an abscess (a swollen, tender mass of puss) and could break open.
+An untreated infection will develop into an abscess (a swollen, tender mass of pus) and could break open.
 Your vet will open and drain the abscess and usually prescribe antibiotics and anti-inflammatory drugs.
 Daily warm compresses can help, too.

 If your dog keeps having problems, your vet may want to remove their anal sacs with surgery.
 It’s a simple procedure, but can result in complications like fecal incontinence (when their poop leaks uncontrollably).

 Put your dog on a healthy diet and make sure they get plenty of exercise.
 Small, obese dogs are at the highest risk of anal sac disease.
 Also, if you dog has problems with their anal sacs, have your vet check them at every checkup.